-Examination Level Series Year Board
+Examination Type Series Series Code Board Code

-Welsh Baccalaureate January series 1W 23b 41
+Welsh Baccalaureate January 2025 1W 41

-Welsh Baccalaureate June series 6W 23b 41
+Welsh Baccalaureate June 2025 6W 41

-3.2 National/Foundation & Advanced
+3.2 National/Foundation

 Entries for the Challenges can be submitted either for the January or June Series during the two years of the course.
 Individual Project entries must be submitted during the second year of the course in either the January or June series.